 Being a social work student is a difficult commitment.
-Out of the 47 who started in my class, we ended up with 35 after 3 years.
+Out of the 47 who started in my class at the University of Nottingham, we ended up with 35 after 3 years.

 Social work is definitely a rewarding career, but you don’t want to jump in without a clearer idea of what to expect.
 I hope this sharing can help us to see what a social work education is truly about.